stateful/docs.runme.dev/docs/installation/cli.md

 # Install the CLI

-Runme works effectively on the CLI.
-If you are a power user who enjoys running Markdown files from the terminal of your local machine, this section is for you.
+The Runme CLI gives you much of the functionality available with the Notebooks, but from your terminal.

 ![cli](/img/terminal.png)

-Here, we will give you detailed instructions on how to install Runme on your CLI.

-## Install Runme On MacOS
+## Install Runme CLI on MacOS

 To get started, one of the easiest ways to install Runme on MacOS is by using [Homebrew.](https://brew.sh/)

-Before you proceed, ensure you have the latest version of Homebrew on your local machine, use the command below to update if needed:
+Ensure you have the latest version of Homebrew on your local machine, update if needed:

 ```sh {"id":"01HMXXFJFXWEN7ER7PSYKQNH3C","name":"brew update"}
 brew update
 ```

-Once you have the latest version of Homebrew, proceed with installing Runme.
-Use the command below to install:
+Install Runme:

 ```sh {"id":"01HMXXF11NA3BJNCDYQAED3654"}
 brew install runme
 ```

-You should see a similar output if Runme is successfully installed.
+The output should look something like:

 ```sh {"id":"01HQK3K4B8AC82PPT9370P49FD"}
 ==> Downloading https://ghcr.io/v2/homebrew/core/runme/manifests/3.0.2